Samantha131821/Fakebook/README.md

 * It's done when a logged in user is redirected to `/profile` when they try to visit `/login` again.

-* It's done when a user on the profile page can use the form to create a new project in the database.
+* It's done when a user on the profile page can use the form to create a new post in the database.

 * It's done when a user on the profile page can select a "Delete" button to remove their post from the database.